Andres Rodriguez (show jumper): Death

 On 4 January 2016, Rodriguez was driving with fellow equestrian rider Sophie Walker in his 1992 dark blue Porsche when he slammed into a concrete pillar at over 60 mph.
 The sports car was crushed against the pillar and the passenger side took a large impact.
 Firefighters and paramedics tried to revive Walker but she died at the scene of the crash, having slammed her head against the windshield.
-Rodriguez was transported via ambulance to Delaray Medical Center, where he died two days later.
+Rodriguez was transported via ambulance to Delray Medical Center, where he died a few hours later, on the same day.

 Rodriguez and Walker were leaving a party when the crash occurred.

 Rodriguez was over the legal alcohol limit, according to the Palm Beach Sheriff office.